- Sustainable urban development

 Uutta Helsinkiä Keskusta Frequently asked questions: South Harbour and Makasiiniranta

 The objective of the Makasiiniranta competition is to develop the area as part of the expanding pedestrian city centre and the seaside trail around the shores of Helsinki, and as a location for the new Architecture and Design Museum.
 Launched in May 2021, the two-phase Makasiiniranta quality and concept competition is intended for both Finnish and international operators, or consortia of operators, in the construction and real estate industry.
-The competition proposals will be made available to the public for commenting in December 2021.
+Entries for the second phase will be displayed for comments on the Voice Your Opinion service between 4 July and 31 August 2022.

 The two-phase Makasiiniranta quality and concept competition is intended for both Finnish and international operators, or consortia of operators, in the construction and real estate industry who have the technical, financial and other prerequisites to design and realise a particularly challenging and high-quality construction project along the western shore of Helsinki’s South Harbour bay.
 One of the requirements for participation in the competition was the professional competence of the participating group – the references of the representatives of different fields in the competition group had to match the requirement level of the site.
 The competition group had to appoint a project director, chief architect, landscape architect and traffic planner.